jpfluger/radiucal/README.md

 hostapd
 ===

-How to get hostapd to perform 802.1x authentication (or how to live without freeradius)
+Using hostapd as an 802.1x RADIUS server for network authentication (or how to live without freeradius)